 Your search history lists your previous searches.
 Click the search terms to rerun a search.
 Click the RSS icon to set up an RSS feed to alert you when relevant new items are added to the catalogue.

-Your Reading history lists items you have borrowed over the past 3 years.
+Your Borrowing history lists items you have borrowed over the past 3 years.

 Your lists shows your saved lists.
 Select Share to email the list to yourself or a friend.

 Your inter-library loans requests lists items you have requested from the British Library or other external libraries.
 You can also request new items.